-12. General
+12.13.
+General

-- Any notice, order or other document which is required by this bylaw to be served or given or sent to any person shall be deemed to have been duly served given or sent if delivered to such person or left at his or her residence or workplace or posted to such person at his or her last known address. - 12.2 Any resolution of the Council may be amended, rescinded or reinstated by a further resolution of the Council.
+- 12.1_13.1 Any notice, order or other document which is required by this Beylaw to be served or given or sent to any person shall be deemed to have been duly served given or sent if delivered to such person or left at his or her residence or workplace or posted to such person at his or her last known address. - 12.213.2 Any resolution of the Council may be amended, rescinded or reinstated by a further resolution of the Council.

-This bylaw was made pursuant to a resolution passed by the Waikato District Council on September 2021.

-THE COMMON SEAL of WAIKATO DISTRICT COUNCIL was hereto affixed in the presence of:
+This Bylaw was made pursuant to a resolution passed by the Waikato District Council on [To be inserted].
+THE COMMON SEAL of WAIKATO DISTRICT COUNCIL was hereto affixed in the presence of: Mayor Chief Executive